jojobyte/obs-witchcraft/README.md

    2. Open the Docks Menu -> Custom Browser Docks and enter a new value, name it whatever you like, set the url to http://localhost:8080/countdown.html#controls

 ## Todo
-- [ ] Test if BroadcastChannel works without server between html files
+- [ ] Test if OBS WebSockets will work in place of BroadcastChannel
-- [x] Reset Play/Pause button when time is reached
-- [x] Reset Font size when reset button is pressed
-- [x] Add button hover styles
-- [x] Add css transition to Countdown Timer Font Size
-- [x] Add & Sub 15 second buttons
-- [x] Set minimum value on slider
 - OBS Studio (streaming tool)
   - Browser Sources (Overlays)
     - [ ] Events